AgarwalConsulting/immersion-program/08-ci-cd/linux-commands.md

 docker commit `container-id` `image-name` # To create a image from a docker container docker build -t `image-name` . # To build a docker image from the `Dockerfile` in the current director

+docker logs -f `container-id` # Get logs from the container running in background.
 ```

 ## Others